 The only constant with salsas is that there is acidity.
-For this mango salsa, that is the lime juice.
+For this homemade salsa, that is the lime juice.
 Salsa doesn’t have to be the red tomato kind.
 Expand your salsa horizons!

 Now make sure you have gloves before you go chopping…